 The fact that Switch is king when it comes to local multiplayer makes the genre a great fit for Nintendo's system, but what are the very best Switch beat 'em ups?
 The console has an ever-growing roster to choose from, ranging from re-released classics to homages or totally new takes on the genre.
 Below we've assembled a ragtag bunch of belt-scrolling brawlers for your enjoyment.

-So, turn your back to the camera, tie a sweatband around your head and crack those bare knuckles as we take a look (in no particular order) at the best beat 'em ups on Nintendo Switch.
+So, turn with your back to the camera, tie a sweatband around your head and crack those bare knuckles as we take a look (in no particular order) at the best beat 'em ups on Nintendo Switch.

 We kick things off with none-too-subtle callback to the likes of Final Fight and Streets of Rage (more on them later).
 Fight'N Rage was a wonderful surprise; an homage to the classics of the genre that didn't die under the weight of its retro references and reverence.
 Whether you rock the optional CRT and scanline filters or not, this is one of the best beat 'em ups on the system, old-school or otherwise.